Manojnab/contact-us-and-support-system/README.md

 # contact-us-and-support-system
-contact us and support system website using mean stack unzip the zipped folders create a angular project and paste unzipped app folder in src folder start the MONGODB using following command
+contact us and support system website using mean stack\n unzip the zipped folders create a angular project and paste unzipped app folder in src folder start the MONGODB using following command